Low-Light Shadow Imaging using Quantum-Noise Detection with a Camera

-Quantum imaging~\cite{AppsofQuantImagingReview,2photonimagingReview,Berchera_2019, PhysRevLett.109.123601,imagingwithquantumlight}, which allows improvement of photon fluctuations utilizing non-classical correlation of optical fields, often outperforms its classical counterpart by suppressing the uncertainty in the photon number measurements.
-Many recent realizations of quantum imaging use two-mode optical fields with correlated intensity fluctuations generated either through parametric down conversion~\cite{subshotspatialcorPRL,genovesePRL2009,spatial_cor_pdc2010, multimodetwinGenovese2011} or four-wave mixing in an atomic vapor~\cite{lettSci08,marinoPRA,ImagingSpatEntanglement,marinoPRA16, MarinoPhysRevA.100.063828}.
-If an object is placed in one of the optical beams, its shape can be recreated with sub-shot-noise accuracy by subtracting the intensity images of the two quantum-correlated beams.
-However, the average intensity of each beam puts limits on the acceptable level of the dark noise.
-Compared to typical photon-counting detectors, CCD cameras often present a challenge for imaging weak optical fields due to their relatively slow frame rate (this makes it harder to mitigate low-frequency technical noises) and their intrinsic dark noise~\cite{MarinoPhysRevA.100.063828,MarinoPhysRevA.98.043853}.
+Many recent realizations of quantum imaging use two-mode optical fields with correlated intensity fluctuations generated either through parametric down conversion~\cite{subshotspatialcorPRL,genovesePRL2009,spatial_cor_pdc2010, multimodetwinGenovese2011} or four-wave mixing in an atomic vapor ~\cite{lettSci08,marinoPRA,ImagingSpatEntanglement,marinoPRA16, MarinoPhysRevA.100.063828}.
+When an object is placed in one of the optical beams, its shape can be imaged with sub-shot-noise accuracy by subtracting the intensity images of the two quantum-correlated beams \cite{ExpSubShotImaging}.
+However, the average intensity of each beam limits the acceptable level of the dark noise.
+Compared with typical photon-counting detectors, CCD cameras often present a challenge for imaging weak optical fields due to their relatively slow frame rate, making it harder to mitigate low-frequency technical noises) and their intrinsic dark noise~\cite{MarinoPhysRevA.100.063828, MarinoPhysRevA.98.043853}.

-We use a quadrature squeezed vacuum field~\cite{matsko_vacuum_2002,mikhailov2009jmo,mizhang2016pra,zhangPRA2017}, containing very few photons on average; when such a field interacts with an opaque object, its quantum fluctuations in the obstructed zone are replaced with a regular vacuum.
-To record the spatial distribution of the resulting noise quadrature without being affected by the camera dark noise, we mix the quantum probe with a classical local oscillator field to amplify its quantum noise, thus realizing a camera-based balanced homodyne detection scheme.
-This approach allows us to image the fields with as low as one photon per frame and yet obtain spatial details of the object with significantly less acquisition time, making it attractive to e.g. non-destructive imaging of biological samples~\cite{quantimaginginacell}.
-Moreover, in such a method, we can use an anti-squeezed quadrature - increasing the tolerance to optical losses.
+Our approach is different.
+Instead of using quantum enhanced or quantum correlated intensity measurements, our measurements are based on an analysis of quantum quadratures variance.
+We use a quadrature squeezed vacuum field~\cite{matsko_vacuum_2002, mikhailov2009jmo,mizhang2016pra,zhangPRA2017}, containing very few photons on average; when such a field interacts with an opaque object, its quantum fluctuations in the obstructed zone are replaced with a regular vacuum.
+To record the spatial distribution of the resulting noise quadrature without being affected by the camera dark noise, we mix the quantum probe with a classical local oscillator field.
+This amplifies the probe's quantum noise, realizing a camera-based balanced homodyne detection scheme.
+Our approach allows us to image the fields with as low as one photon per frame and yet obtain spatial details of the object with significantly less acquisition time, making it attractive to e.g. non-destructive imaging of biological samples~\cite{quantimaginginacell}.
+Moreover, in such a method, we can use an anti-squeezed quadrature --- increasing the tolerance to optical losses.